U.S. election maps are wildly misleading, so this designer fixed them

 After releasing his two-hour map last October, Douïeb spent two months refining it, using more accurate data than Lara Trump had started with, and extending the animation to a full 20 seconds.
 This longer version is objectively better.
 It overcomes the uncanniness of the original.

 “The impact of it was insignificant.
 It [got] 100 likes, maybe.
 Nobody noticed it,” says Douïeb.
-“So it’s kind of weird, people are not willing to spend….20 seconds watching a clip.”
+“So it’s kind of weird, people are not willing to spend . . .
+20 seconds watching a clip.”

-But while Douïeb was working on his longer model, a redditor named ResplendentShade shared a new spin on Douïeb’s original gif.
+But while Douïeb was working on his longer model, a Redditor named ResplendentShade shared a new spin on Douïeb’s original GIF.
 It adds the text “Land doesn’t vote.
 People do.”
 It also credits Douïeb as the original creator.
-(ResplendentShade, a carpenter by trade who prefers to remain anonymous, says he didn’t create the remix, but remembers grabbing it off someone’s Twitter account.)
+(ResplendentShade, a carpenter by trade who prefers to remain anonymous, says he didn’t create the remix but remembers grabbing it off someone’s Twitter account.)

 Data visualization insights: